 since below this temperature the mixture is completely solid,

-while above this temperature the mixture is at least partially
+while above this temperature the mixture is partially melted.

 The magma produced at the solidus has a very well-defined